MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

 In total we have implemented 14 tests.
-We are testing the data.py script, the model.py script and the train.py script.
-These scripts are the most critical scripts in our pipeline and have calls to several other scripts (e.g., the model.py imports classes from gnn_layers, gnn_decoders, and node_embeddings).
-The test coverage is around 42% of the code which is in the lower end - however, the most critical parts are covered (including testing the GCN and all elements used to build it, and the TrainModel class which is by far the largest and most important class in the code).
+We are testing the `data.py` script, the `model.py` script and the `train.py` script.
+These scripts are the most critical scripts in our pipeline and have calls to several other scripts (e.g., the `model.py` imports classes from `gnn_layers.py`).

+* The `test_data.py` checks whether the data is available and has been formatted correctly (e.g., the existence of the data and the shape of x features and edge features).
+* The `test_model.py` checks whether the shapes of the encoder, gnn_layer, and decoder works and also puts these three elements together into a transformer.
+* The `train_model.py` checks is the `TrainModel` instance can be initialized with a given example of a configuration file.

 ### Question 8